-- 1. Credentials and experience;

-- 2. Proposed services;

-- 3. Market analysis;

-- 4. Strategy:

-- 5. Risk and risk mitigation;
+- Risk and risk mitigation;

-- 6. Rationale for setting up in the QFC; and
+- Rationale for setting up in the QFC; and

-- 7. Three-year financial plan
+- Three-vear financial plan

 Guidelines and a template for the business plan are provided by the QFCA Business Development team, which will advise applicants on the process and provide assistance and feedback as the application is drafted.
 It is always advisable to commence dialogue with the Business Development team at as early a stage as possible to learn about the QFCA's requirements and avoid any pitfalls.
 Most applicants would not submit a business plan at the first interaction but use the opportunity to discuss their plans and needs and seek advice for the process and beyond.
 Once the final draft is submitted, the business plan will be assessed by the QFCA's Strategic Fit Committee.